climber2002/zendesk-search/README.md

 #### EntityIndex

 The `EntityIndex` class is to manage all `InvertedIndex` for an entity type.
-So for each searchable field there will be an `InvertedIndex`.
-The `EntityIndex` maintains a hash which acts like a schema.
+So for each searchable field there will be an `InvertedIndex` instance.
+The `EntityIndex` maintains a hash instance variable `@field_normalizers` which acts like a schema for indexing.
 The schema maps from the `field_name` to its corresponding normalizer.
 So when do indexing and search we know how to normalizing for each field in its own way.

 It provides the following instance methods mainly: